ajnas/WiFiPS/README.md

 * [Install](http://example.com/) Android Studio
 * Clone or Download project from this url http://github.com/ajnas/wifips
 * From Android Studio, click on Open project and select the android-client folder inside the downloaded project.
-* Create MYSQL database with tables to store readings and list of access points.
-Please refer  [this file](backend/schema.txt) for necessary schema details
-* Setup a php server with backend code and host it on your own server.
-It uses [Slim framework](https://www.slimframework.com/)
-* Change the **BASE_URL** in android code to your server url in **Config.java** file

 ## Testing the App